 San Sebastian Rio Hondo

 San Sebastian Rio Hondo is an adorable village in the Sierra Sur Oaxaca.
 The town offers many senderos, or small paths, next to the tranquil river and the hillsides.
 Remember, it’s possible to hike here from San Jose del Pacifico.
-In the center of town, a simple church and plaza greets you.
-On the outskirts of town, find a hauntingly beautiful cemetery.

 San Sebastian Rio Hondo also has unique boutiques like Khadi Oaxaca, which is focused on preserving ancient weaving techniques that help support the local economy.
 Stop in at one of the tiendas in town to look for handmade soaps or artisan shops.

 There are so many things to do in San Sebastian Rio Hondo, but a highlight is Casa Maitri.
 This little slice of paradise boasts a zen garden, beautiful cabañas, and two powerful temazcals.
 Spiritual seekers will love the mushroom ceremonies held in a simple meditation room.
-Casa Maitri also has a vegetarian focused restaurant onsite, but make sure to call in advance to hear the menu.
+Casa Maitri also has a vegetarian-focused restaurant on site, but make sure to call in advance to hear the menu.

 In San Sebastian Rio Hondo, sleep at Casa Maitri.